Paramedics in the United States: Variations in scope

 The aforementioned skills and medications are often standing orders in state protocols.
 The expectations and responsibilities of providers varies across state lines.
 There are instances where special waivers granted by states allowing paramedic services to go beyond their protocols.
-For example, some paramedics in New Hampshire may be allowed to perform a surgical cricothyrotomy, medics in Virginia are allowed to use ultrasound as a diagnostic technique and paramedics in Arizona are allowed to perform rapid-sequence intubation utilizing paralytic and sedating medication to completely control a patient's airway.
+For example, some paramedics in New Hampshire may be allowed to perform a surgical cricothyrotomy, medics in Virginia are allowed to use ultrasound as a diagnostic technique and paramedics in Arizona are allowed to perform rapid-sequence intubation utilizing paralyzing and sedating medications to completely control a patient's airway.
+These techniques are not unique to these states, however, and are provided only as examples.

 Employment

 Paramedics are employed by various public and private emergency service providers.
 These include private ambulance services, fire departments, public safety or police departments, hospitals, law enforcement agencies, the military, and municipal EMS agencies in addition to and independent from police or fire departments, also known as a 'third service'.
-Paramedics may respond to medical incidents in an ambulance, rescue vehicle, helicopter, fixed-wing aircraft, motorcycle, or fire suppression apparatus.
+Paramedics may respond to medical incidents in an ambulance, rescue vehicle, helicopter, fixed-wing aircraft, motorcycle, bicycles, or fire suppression apparatus.

 Paramedics may also be employed in medical fields that do not involve transportation of patients.
 Such positions include offshore drilling platforms, phlebotomy, blood banks, research labs, educational fields, law enforcement and hospitals.

 Aside from their traditional roles, paramedics may also participate in one of many specialty arenas: